-- a) Stop engine.
+a) Stop engine.

-- b) Tilt seat up.

-- c) Clean area around hydraulic reservoir cap and remove cap.
+b) Clean area around hydraulic reservoir cap and remove cap.
 Oil level should be to the top of the baffle inside the tank.
 If not, add oil.
 Use only Mobil 1 15W-50 synthetic motor oil.

-• Hydraulic fluid escaping under pressure can penetrate skin and cause injury.

-Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.

-- Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system. - Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system before performing any work on the hydraulic system.
+- PO FENTIAL HAZARD Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
+WH AT CAN HAPPEN : Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.
+HO\ N TO AVOID THE HAZARD Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system.
+Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid.
+Use cardboard or paper, not your hands, to find hydraulic leaks.
+Safely relieve all pressure in the hydraulic system, by placing the motion control levers in neutral and shutting off the engine, before performing any work on

-5.1.14 Check tire pressures:
+- n the hydraulic system. - 5.1.13 Check tire pressures:

-- a) Stop engine and remove key. - b) Inflate all four tires to 13 psi (90 kPa).
+- Stop engine and remove key. a) - Inflate all four tires to 13 psi (90 kPa). b)